justinfx/openimageigo/README.md

 Compatibility
 -------------

-Tested against OpenImageIO 1.4.x - 1.6.x
+Tested against OpenImageIO 1.4.x - 1.7.x

-Support for >= 1.7.x is in progress.
+Features for 1.7.x are still be updated.

 API Status
 -----------